Questions and answers on banknotes

 How long will the eighth-series notes currently in circulation remain valid?

 Notes from the eighth series will remain legal tender until further notice and may continue to be used without restriction.
-Once the last denomination of the ninth series has been issued, the SNB will announce a recall of the notes from the current series.
+The SNB plans to announce the recall date for these notes in the course of 2020.

 What does 'the SNB is recalling banknotes from circulation' actually mean?